Asylum lawyer employed by Germany released by Turkish court | DW | 12.03.2020

 Yilmaz S., a lawyer working with the German Embassy in Ankara, was arrested by Turkish authorities in September 2019.
 The prosecution fits a pattern.

-Turkish prosecutors accuse the 49-year-old Yilmaz S. of engaging in espionage in his role as a cooperating lawyer for asylum cases with the German Embassy in Ankara.
-Among the charges in his indictment, Yilmaz is accused of illegally accessing data from Turkey's National Judiciary Informatics System.
+Turkish prosecutors accused the 49-year-old Yilmaz S. of engaging in espionage in his role as a cooperating lawyer for asylum cases with the German Embassy in Ankara.
+Among the charges in his indictment, Yilmaz was accused of illegally accessing data from Turkey's National Judiciary Informatics System.
 The platform, which is operated by the Justice Ministry, allows registered users to access information on ongoing criminal proceedings.
-This allows German authorities, for instance, to see whether individuals seeking asylum may in fact face criminal charges in Turkey.
+This allowed German authorities, for instance, to see whether individuals seeking asylum may in fact face criminal charges in Turkey.

 Read more: Could Germany's constitutional right to asylum be pruned?

-Turkish prosecutors accuse Yilmaz of illegally procuring classified information for purposes of espionage by relaying his findings to the German Embassy, as well as illegally procuring and disseminating personal information.
-The charges carry a maximum penalty of 21 years in prison.
-Furthermore, Yilmaz is accused of having bribed a Justice Ministry employee to gain access to classified information.
+Turkish prosecutors accused Yilmaz of illegally procuring classified information for purposes of espionage by relaying his findings to the German Embassy, as well as illegally procuring and disseminating personal information.
+The charges carried a potential maximum penalty of 21 years in prison.
+Furthermore, Yilmaz was accused of having bribed a Justice Ministry employee to gain access to classified information.

 A 'customary' task?